chipjarred/NIX/README.md

 `NIX.Error` conforms both to Swift's `Error` protocol, and to `CustomStringConvertible` which obtains the error description internally by calling the POSIX `strerror()` function.

 #### Success or Fail Functions
 For functions whose return value serves no purpose other than to indicate success or failure, NIX returns a `NIX.Error?`.
-This makes it obvious that `nil` indicates "no error" (ie. success) and immediate provides the error on failure.
+This makes it obvious that `nil` indicates "no error" (ie. success) and immediately provides the error on failure.
 For example:

 ```swift
 if let error = NIX.close(file) {